 LRU reflects the short-term popularity of tile access.
-It considers that the probability of a tile again being accessed is inversely proportional to the interval between the tile's access time and current time.
-Thus, the access probability of tiles is ranked according to LRU in the descending order, and the rank is determined by the latest access time of a tile.
-Tiles accessed more recently are ranked higher and tiles accessed earlier are ranked lower.
-Since the rank depends on the latest access time, LRU ignores the long-term access of tiles, which could lead to instability in the replacement.
-As we observed from the access logs in the actual WebGIS, a tile's access interval time is always dynamic.
-Thus, we used access interval time to reflect the temporal locality and shortterm popularity of the tile's access, and calculated the access interval time to reflect the long-term access popularity and spatial locality.
-Thus, taking into account both spatial and temporal locality, and both long-term and short term popularity, we proposed an algorithm, Sum of Tile Access Times per Interval (Stat), as shown in (1):
+It considers that the probability of a tile being accessed again is in inverse proportion to the interval between tile access time and current time.
+Thus, the access probability of tiles is ranked according to LRU in descending order, the rank being determined by the latest access time of a tile.
+Tiles that were accessed more recently are ranked higher and tiles that were accessed earlier are ranked lower.
+Since rank depends on the latest access time, LRU ignores the long-term access of tiles, which could lead to instability in replacement.
+As we observed from access logs in an actual WebGIS, a tile's access interval time is always dynamic.
+Thus, we use access interval time to reflect the temporal locality and short-term popularity of tile access, and accumulate the access interval time to reflect the long-term access popularity and spatial locality.
+Thus, taking into account both spatial and temporal locality, and both long-term and short term popularity, we propose an algorithm, Sum of Tile Access Times per Interval (Stat), as shown in (1):

-$$stat(i) = \begin{cases} \tan(i-1) + \tan(i) = \sum{k=2}^{i} \tan(k), i \ge 2\\ 0, i = 1 \end{cases}$$ (1)
+$$stat(i) = \begin{cases} tat(i-1) + tat(i) = \sum{k=2}^{i} tat(k), i \ge 2\\ 0, i = 1 \end{cases}$$ (1)